TrevorMustoe/django-rest-api-assessment/documentation/issue-tickets/Popular-genres.md

 ## Description
 This ticket requests the implementation of a route that retrieves a list of popular genres based on the number of songs associated with each genre.

+# TM TODO:
+ + Create or add to existing custom model that will GET the song count for each genre

 ## Request
 - **Method:** GET
 - **Path:** /genres/popular